Theo Todman's Web Page - Notes Pages

 - Firstly, my opening theory is non-existent, and this has resulted in cramped positions as black, or conceding quick equality as white.

 - Secondly, in attempting to play in a more open manner than the stodgy and careful approach of my youth, I’ve left myself open to “tactics” that have resulted in the loss of a piece on many occasions.
-Sometimes these have arisen where I was routinely winning, and just failed to look at what my opponent was threatening.
+Sometimes these have arisen where I was routinely winning and just failed to look at what my opponent was threatening.

 - There’s no quick fix to either of these.